Omni Calculator logo

 How to use our line of intersection of two planes calculator

 Our line of intersection of two planes calculator allows you to find the line of intersection in parametric form for every possible combination of non-parallel planes.
-Simply insert the parameters, using 00, if the coefficients of any of the variables are not defined in your equations.
+Simply insert the parameters, using 00, if the coefficient of any variable is not defined in your equations.

 Can the intersection of two planes be a point?

-How to find the line of intersection between two planes?
+How do I find the line of intersection between two planes?

-To find the line of intersection of two planes, you can follow these generic steps:
+To find the line of intersection of two planes in symmetric form, you can follow these generic steps:

 2. Substitute the expression in the second plane equation's corresponding variable.